 An 8-bit signal only offers 256 levels of gradation (0 – 255) whereas a 10-bit signal offers 4 times as much at 1024 levels (0 – 1023).
-HLG is also encoded using Legal ranges, meaning that an 8-bit RGB signal actually only uses 219 levels of gradation from 16-235!
-With chroma subsampling thrown into the mix, 8-bit is a horrible proposition for an HDR format.
+HLG is also encoded using Legal ranges, meaning that an 8-bit RGB signal actually only uses 219 levels of gradation from 16-235.
+With chroma subsampling thrown into the mix, 8-bit is a horrible proposition for any recording format, let alone an HDR format!

-We should at least give Sony credit for implementing HLG though, as it is far superior to the S-Log implementations in more ways than one.
-One major aspect of this superiority is that the Hybrid Log Gamma implementation allows for maximum dynamic range from a sensor.
+We should at least give Sony credit for implementing HLG though, as it is far superior to the S-Log implementations in many ways.
+One major aspect of this superiority is that the Hybrid Log Gamma implementation allows for maximum dynamic range from a sensor (S-Log3 for example is hobbled at 1300% of an SDR signal).
 Another major advantage is the sensor gamut coverage of the Rec.2020 color space compared to the larger S-Gamut color space, though I aim to cover the HLG vs. LOG profiles comparison in extensive detail for another write-up.

 The HLG drama

-Sony have quoted in their documentation the following with regards to their custom HLG implementations:
+Sony have quoted the following in their documentation with regards to the custom HLG implementations: